 University Health Services (UHS) at the Tang Center is a comprehensive outpatient center, complete with medical, mental health, wellness, and insurance programs.
 Services provided include primary, urgent, and specialty medical care; pharmacy, laboratory, and radiology services; physical therapy; counseling and psychological services, and health promotion services.

-While UHS is certainly available to assist students in times of illness and distress, a mission of the health center is keeping students well and focused on school.
+While UHS is certainly available to assist students in times of illness and distress, a mission of the health center is to keep students well and focused on school.

 Registered students can use all services at UHS whether or not they have a Berkeley Student Health Insurance Plan (SHIP).
 However, students without SHIP will pay a fee.
 To make an appointment, call 510-642-2000 or go to the online Tang Patient Portal (CalNet ID required).
 For more information, including a list of providers and services, visit the University Health Services website.